stephen-huang-hash/Spacestagram/README.md

 Spacestagram is a web application that takes data from NASA's Open API and displays it on a webpage.
 This was created for Shopify's Summer 2022 Front End Developer Intern Challenge.

-The site has been deployed on Github Pages.
+The application has been deployed on Github Pages.
 Check it out here: https://stephen-huang-hash.github.io/Spacestagram/

 # Description